+[Windows Manager] Sections related to Windows manager

+[Linux Manager] Sections related to Linux manager

+[Windows] Sections related to Windows

+[Linux] Sections related to Linux

+[Red Hat Enterprise Linux] Sections related to Red Hat Enterprise Linux

+[Solaris] Sections related to Solaris

+[VMware] Sections related to VMware

+[Horizon View] Sections related to VMware Horizon View

+[Hyper-V] Sections related to Hyper-V

+[Xen] Sections related to RHEL5-Xen

+[KVM] Sections related to RHEL-KVM

+[Solaris Zones] Sections related to Solaris Zones (Solaris 10) and Solaris Zones (Solaris 11)

+[Solaris Zones (Solaris 10)] Sections related to Solaris Zones with Solaris 10 VM hosts [Solaris Zones (Solaris 11)] Sections related to Solaris Zones with Solaris 11 VM hosts [OVM for x86] Sections related to Oracle VM Server for x86 2.2 and Oracle VM Server for x86 3.x [OVM for x86 2.2] Sections related to Oracle VM Server for x86 2.2 [OVM for x86 3.x] Sections related to Oracle VM Server for x86 3.2 and Oracle VM Server for x86 3.3 [OVM for SPARC] Sections related to Oracle VM Server for SPARC [Citrix Xen] Sections related to Citrix XenServer [Physical Servers] Sections related to physical servers
-- Unless specified otherwise, the blade servers mentioned in this manual refer to PRIMERGY BX servers. - Oracle Solaris may also be indicated as Solaris, Solaris Operating System, or Solaris OS. - Oracle Solaris Zones may also be indicated as Solaris Containers or Solaris Container. - Oracle VM Server for x86 may also be indicated as Oracle VM. - In Resource Orchestrator the following servers are referred to as SPARC Enterprise. - SPARC Enterprise M3000/M4000/M5000/M8000/M9000 - SPARC Enterprise T5120/T5140/T5220/T5240/T5440

-- In Resource Orchestrator the following servers are referred to as Fujitsu M10. - FUJITSU M10-1/M10-4/M10-4S - Fujitsu M10 is sold as SPARC M10 by fujitsu in Japan.
-Fujitsu M10 and SPARC M10 are identical products. - References and character strings or values requiring emphasis are indicated using double quotes ("). - Window names, dialog names, menu names, and tab names are shown enclosed by brackets ([]). - Button names are shown enclosed by angle brackets (< >) or square brackets ([]). - The order of selecting menus is indicated using []-[]. - Text to be entered by the user is indicated using bold text. - Variables are indicated using italic text and underscores. - The ellipses ("...") in menu names, indicating settings and operation window startup, are not shown. - The ">" used in Windows is included in usage examples.
-When using Linux, read ">" as meaning "#". - If using Windows 8 or Windows Server 2012, please note the following:

-Operations descriptions in this manual use examples assuming operating systems up to Windows 7 and Windows Server 2008 if using this product with Windows 8 or Windows Server 2012, read instructions regarding the [Start] menu as if they were instructions for the [Apps] page.

-Display the [Apps] page by right-clicking in the [Start] screen, and then clicking on [All apps].
+- Unless specified otherwise, the blade servers mentioned in this manual refer to PRIMERGY BX servers. - Oracle Solaris may also be indicated as Solaris, Solaris Operating System, or Solaris OS. - Oracle Solaris Zones may also be indicated as Solaris Containers or Solaris Container. - Oracle VM Server for x86 may also be indicated as Oracle VM. - In Resource Orchestrator, the following servers are referred to as SPARC Enterprise. - SPARC Enterprise M3000/M4000/M5000/M8000/M9000 - SPARC Enterprise T5120/T5140/T5220/T5240/T5440 - In Resource Orchestrator, the following servers are referred to as SPARC M10. - SPARC M10-1/M10-4/M10-4S - Fujitsu M10 is the product name used for SPARC M10 when they are sold outside Japan. - References and character strings or values requiring emphasis are indicated using double quotes ("). - GUI items are shown enclosed by brackets ([]). - The order of selecting menus is indicated using []-[]. - Text to be entered by the user is indicated using bold text. - Variables are indicated using italic text and underscores. - The ellipses ("...") in menu names, indicating settings and operation window startup, are not shown. - The ">" used in Windows is included in usage examples.
+When using Linux, read ">" as meaning "#". - When using Resource Orchestrator on Windows 8 and Windows Server 2012, please note the following.
+When OS operations are explained in this manual, the examples assume OSs up to Windows 7 and Windows Server 2008.
+When using Resource Orchestrator on Windows 8 or Windows Server 2012, take explanations regarding the [Start] menu as indicating the [Apps] screen. - The [Apps] screen can be displayed by right-clicking on the [Start] screen and then right-clicking [All apps]. - When using Resource Orchestrator on Windows 8.1 and Windows Server 2012 R2, please note the following.
+When OS operations are explained in this manual, the examples assume OSs up to Windows 7 and Windows Server 2008.
+When using Resource Orchestrator on Windows 8.1 or Windows Server 2012 R2, take explanations regarding the [Start] menu as indicating the [Apps] screen. - The [Apps] screen can be displayed by swiping the [Start] screen from bottom to top, or clicking the downward facing arrow on the lower-left of the [Start] screen. - When using Resource Orchestrator on Windows Server 2003 or Windows Server 2003 x64 Edition, take explanations regarding [Programs and Features] on the Control Panel as indicating [Add or Remove Programs].

-Menus in the ROR Console
+Menus in the ROR console